waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Switch 3 ON: Opens middle shutters.
   - Switch 2 ON: Opens second set of shutters.
   - Switch 1 ON: Opens final set of shutters to the stairs.
-- Status: Switch 3 ON, Switch 2 ON.
-Activating Switch 1 now.
+- Status: Switch 3 ON, Switch 2 ON, Switch 1 ON (3-2-1 sequence complete).
+- Next Step: Proceed to the ladder at (23, 3) to rescue the Director.
 - Note: Verify switch/shutter states visually upon re-entry as they may reset.

 # Area Notes